-The air compressor sits on shore and pumps air out through the hose to the air diffuser located on the bottom of the pond.
-The result is thousands of tiny bubbles rushing out of the diffuser to the pond surface, creating circulation and providing aeration.
+The air compressor sits on the shore and pumps air out through the hose to the air diffuser located on the bottom of the pond.
+The result is thousands of tiny air bubbles rushing out of the air diffuser to the pond surface, creating circulation and providing diffused aeration.

 There are several advantages to using diffused aeration kits instead of surface aerator:

-1. Electric motor is on shore, not in the water,
+1. The electric motor is on the shore, not in the water,

 3. With proper sizing, tubing lengths up to 2000' can be achieved for ponds without electricity nearby.

 All motors are designed for continuous duty operation and are oil-less for low maintenance.
 Periodic cleaning of air filter and replacement of diaphragm and gasket every 4 to 5 years is all that is necessary.
 The rubber membrane diffusers are self cleaning and never really need maintenance, you just leave them in the bottom of your pond for years of service.
 We can build much larger systems or alter these kits to fit your specific needs.
 Please call for assistance.
 All of our kits come with the weighted airline and we highly recommend not trying to use any other type of tubing due to the buoyancy of non-weighted tubing.